 The home of Indonesia's Ambassador to Holland was held siege for twelve hours by 32 armed youths today (Monday).

-The home of Indonesia's Ambassador to Holland was held siege for twelve hours by 32 armed youths today (Monday).
+Background: The home of Indonesia's Ambassador to Holland was held siege for twelve hours by 32 armed youths today (Monday).
 The young men, members of a separatist movement, held the Ambassador's wife and two children hostage and threatened to kill them unless their demands were met.

 The youths, armed with pistols and sten guns, stormed the Ambassador's residence in the Hague during the early hours of this morning, shooting dead a policeman in the process.